 - Had times when you drank more or for longer than you meant to?

-- Tried at least once to cut back or stop drinking, but you couldn’t?
+- Tried (or wanted to try) multiple times to cut back or stop drinking, but you couldn’t?

 - Spent a lot of time drinking or getting over the effects of alcohol?

 - Felt a strong need, urge, or craving to drink?

 - Found that drinking or its effects kept you from doing work, going to school, or taking care of your family?